Uruguayan nationality law

 The latter held that nationality and citizenship are two completely different individual conditions; that nationality is a permanent state of individuals that does not undergo any alteration whatever the point of the earth they inhabit, and citizenship is, on the contrary, variable and alters with the different domiciles that men acquire in the different societies into which humanity is divided.

 The source of citizenship, he added, is in the actual domicile and not in nationality.

 That is why he says: "each State feels who its nationals are and declares it by its law; on the other hand, each State decides who its citizens are and disposes it by its law, since nationality corresponds to a certain sociological or psychological reality" (Jiménez de Aréchaga).

 By establishing in Article 81 of our Constitution that nationality is not lost even by naturalization in another country and that citizenship is lost by any other form of subsequent naturalization, the Constitution affirms the irrevocability of nationality, considering that it is due to a natural bond derived from the birth of the person, a fact in which the will of the person does not intervene.

 The consequences of the same fact - naturalization in another country - on nationality and legal citizenship are different: the former is not lost, the latter is.

 Consequently, the Uruguayan passport reflects this requirement, so that the place assigned to the nationality of its holder indicates the geographical place of birth.Uruguay is the only nation on earth to deny immigrants any path to naturalization whatsoever.
 This local and unusual conception, as applied to the passports of Uruguayan legal citizens, creates international confusion and makes travelling across borders for those citizens unreliable or sometimes impossible.

-Disputes Over the Constitutional Interpretation of National and Proposed Solutions
+Disputes over the Constitutional interpretation of national and proposed solutions

 The interpretation of the Constitution of Uruguay that leads to this belief that the language of the Constitution divides citizens into "nationals" and "non-national citizens" comes from the work of one of the most well regarded Uruguayan legal scholars, Justino Jiménez de Aréchaga.
-Jiménez de Aréchaga writes, “First, nationality appears to us as a natural bond, derived from birth, from blood.”
-He believed that “nationality corresponds to a certain reality of a sociological or psychological type.”
-Speaking for the drafters of the 1830 constitution, Jiménez de Aréchaga concludes, “The quality of nationality depends, therefore, on one fact: birth within the territory of the State.”
-Because of this, “nationality is irrevocable.”
+In his words: "First, nationality appears to us as a natural bond, derived from birth, from blood."
+He believed that "nationality corresponds to a certain reality of a sociological or psychological type."
+Speaking for the drafters of the 1830 constitution, Jiménez de Aréchaga concludes, "The quality of nationality depends, therefore, on one fact: birth within the territory of the State."
+Because of this, "nationality is irrevocable."
 This interpretation is found in a volume of one of the fundamental academic interpretative texts used in Uruguay.